Lthinker/DIMOND/README.md

 # DIMOND
 DIffusion Model OptimizatioN using Deep learning

-Codes for DIMOND will be publicly available as soon as the journal is accepted.
+Codes for DIMOND will be publicly available as soon as the journal paper is accepted.